-Based on such a referral, the Director of Student Conduct or designee will determine whether an Informal Charge or a Formal Charge shall be pursued and whether that charge constitutes a Minor Violation or a Serious Violation, based on the Student's prior record or facts and circumstances related to the case.
+Based on such a referral, the Director of Student Conduct or designee will determine whether a Formal Charge shall be pursued and whether that charge constitutes a Minor Violation or a Serious Violation, based on the Student's prior record or facts and circumstances related to the case.
 This determination should be made within thirty (30) Days after the initiation of the referral; however, a reasonable extension of this time limit is permissible.